archon-laboratories/obriareus/Multi-Armed Bandit/README.md

              based on the reward-cost ratio of the arms to determine which arm should be pulled at time t + 1.

-* **fKDE:**

-* **UCB-BV:**
+* **fKDE:** The Fractional Knapsack-based Decreasing Epsilon algorithm (fKDE) [Need Reference], [Need Documentation]

+* **UCB-BV1:** An upper confidence-bound (UCB) algorithm, UCB-BV1 [Wenkui Ding et al., 2013] explores by pulling each arm once, then calculating a "d value" for each arm.
+The arm with the highest d value is then pulled on each pass.

 * **l-split:** l-split drops a proportion of the available arms.
 The drop fraction is given by a passed l-value.
                After each iteration, the drop fraction of the remaing arms is dropped, only the arms with the best cost/reward ratio making it to the next iteration.

-* **e-progressive:** A special version of the l-split algorithm, e-progressive has a well-defined exploration phase detertermined by an epsilon passed to the algorithm.
+* **e-progressive:** A special version of the l-split algorithm, e-progressive has a well-defined exploration phase determined by an epsilon passed to the algorithm.
 The l-value is generated such that the algorithm gets down to one arm at the end of the exploration phase.

 * **SOAAv:** This algorithm also successively narrows down the set of active arms by eliminating underperforming arms.
              But rather than eliminating a fixed number of arms after each pass, it eliminates arms whose estimate